Volta (Cirque du Soleil): Death of Yann Arnaud

 On March 17, 2018, aerialist Yann Arnaud died of injuries sustained when he fell 20 feet during an aerial straps performance in Tampa Bay, Florida.
 Planned performances in Tampa Bay and New Jersey were cancelled.

 Tour

 The show began its Grand Chapiteau tour in North America in its newly designed white and grey big top designed to help reduce environmental impact by reducing heat penetration into the tent.

 A show in Redmond was cancelled due to an equipment malfunction.

 Impact of the COVID-19 pandemic

-On March 2020, Cirque du Soleil suspended all of its 44 active shows worldwide due to the COVID-19 pandemic, which brought the company into a state of financial collapse with a debt of over $1 billion.
+In March 2020, Cirque du Soleil suspended all of its 44 active shows worldwide due to the COVID-19 pandemic, which brought the company into a state of financial collapse with a debt of over $1 billion.

 Even though the company was able to come back and reopen many of its shows, other shows, including Axel, Totem, and Volta were permanently closed.

 Volta performed its last show in Los Angeles, CA on March 8, 2020.